 Bluehost has been on WordPress.org’s recommended hosts list for over 20 years.
-That is either a sign of a product that keeps delivering, or one that has been around long enough for the endorsement to become furniture.
+The platform is either that good, or just been around long enough for the endorsement to become furniture.

-I signed up for both managed WordPress hosting and a Self-Managed VPS to find out.
-Over 30 days I ran GTmetrix on a live WordPress site, a full Linux benchmark suite on the VPS, two rounds of stress testing, and a real technical question through live chat.
+I signed up for both managed WordPress hosting and a Self-Managed VPS to know the truth.
+Over 30 days, I ran GTmetrix on a live WordPress site, a full Linux benchmark suite on the VPS, two rounds of stress testing, and a real technical question through live chat.

 I also dug into the refund policy, the dashboard, and pricing.
-Not everything landed the same way.
-Here is the full picture.
+Not everything is as impressive as it seems, but it can still be valuable for certain users.
+Here’s a full breakdown of my hands-on experience.

 A 30-day money-back guarantee covers new Shared, VPS, and Dedicated signups (excluding Cloud, monthly billing, domains, AI Products, and most add-ons).